Skip to content

 Features

-rut.ts is deliberately a focused toolkit: nine small functions that each do one job well, so you compose only what you need.
+rut.ts is deliberately a focused toolkit: twelve small functions that each do one job well, so you compose only what you need.
 Every throwing function also has a non-throwing safe mode ({ throwOnError: false }).

-The nine functions#
+The functions#

 How they group#